hashicorp/waypoint-helm/.github/CONTRIBUTING.md

 1. Unless it is critical, the issue is left for a period of time (sometimes many weeks or months), giving outside contributors a chance to address the issue and our internal teams time to plan for inclusion in a release.
-1. Once someone commits to addressing the issue, it is put in the target milestone (e.g. `0.5.x`) and assigned to the person who has committed to the work.
+1. Once someone commits to addressing the issue, it is assigned to a Waypoint maintainer or community member who has committed to the work.
    1. If you'd like to work on an open issue, please double-check first that no one else is currently working on it.
    1. It's also best to give a quick overview of how you plan to solve the issue